andrewbovill/Difference-Density-Natural-Orbitals/README.md

-# Density-Difference-Natural-Orbitals
+# Difference-Density-Natural-Orbitals
-Density Difference Natural Orbitals: Calculates the excitation number and promotion number.
+Difference Density Natural Orbitals: Calculates the excitation number and promotion number.
 Produces the Density Difference Natural orbitals for a electronic excitation.